Brunas/esp32_p1meter/README.md

 ## About this fork
 This fork is based on work from [bartwo](https://github.com/bartwo/esp32_p1meter).

-How is this form different from base:
+How is this fork different from base:
 - Make MQTT sensors configured using JSON map with all available data and get MQTT sensors created dynamically.
 - Add email sending for debugging purposes.
 - Added support for string readings not just numbers.